Totem-Studios/lotus/README.md

 # Lotus: The power of simplicity

-Lotus is a type-safe compiled programming language designed to simplify the syntax of C++ and achieve memory safety using ownership and borrowing.
+Lotus is a type-safe compiled programming language designed to simplify the syntax of C++ while ensuring memory safety through ownership and borrowing.

-The syntax of Lotus is mainly C/C++ based however adding new features and "syntactic-sugar".
-The goal of the language is a more elegant approach to high-demand programming.
-In other words, Lotus has a bias for systems programming.
+While Lotus syntax draws inspiration from C/C++, python & rust and incorporates modern features to enhance the programming experience, it introduces unique elements and syntactic sugar to provide a more elegant solution for high-demand programming, particularly in systems programming.

-This repository contains the original compiler for Lotus.
-It is not yet finished and offers minimal debugging support with unoptimized binary.
-It is incomplete, as can be said for the Lotus SDL.
+This repository contains the official compiler for Lotus.
+Although it is still under development and currently offers minimal debugging support with unoptimized binaries, it represents the foundational work for the Lotus programming language.
+The compiler is currently incomplete, as can be said for the Lotus SDL.

 ## Highlights and roadmap of Lotus